JGCRI/emissions_mip/docs/setup-ESMValTool.md

 ## Install Julia
 ESMValTool uses [Julia](https://julialang.org/downloads/), so we have to install that as well.

 1. Similarly to downloading the Conda installation script, copy the link address of the appropriate Julia installation package.
-For Ubuntu Linux, the `Generic Linux Binaries for x86` installation package will work just fine.
+For Ubuntu Linux, the `Generic Linux Binaries for x86` installation package will work just fine (assuming you're running the 64-bit version of Windows).
 ![julia download](imgs/julia-dl.png)

    Download the Julia installation package from the Linux command prompt using `wget`: